 At this moment of relative calm in their relationship there nevertheless remain important strategic differences in how the U.S. and Pakistan view one another, and divergent interests particularly over Pakistan's relations with its regional neighbors.
 These differences underscore the need for better understanding in the U.S. and Pakistan of their relationship and the need to place it on a secure footing.
-Within this context, significant possibilities can be identified that have the potential to create a long-term, mutually beneficial relationship that is compatible with the U.S.'s foremost concerns in South Asia while also addressing Pakistan's national interests.
+Within this context, significant the potential to create a long-term, mutually beneficial relationship that is compatible with the U.S.'s foremost concerns in South Asia while also addressing Pakistan's national interests.